 - Enlarged pores

 Just about anyone can qualify for Halo treatments!
-Halo works great for men and women concerned with visible sun damage, enlarged pores, poor tone and texture, and visible marks or scars on their face.
+Halo works great for men and women concerned with visible sun damage, enlarged pores, poor tone and texture, and visible marks or scars on their faces.
 Ideal patients will be healthy, nonsmoking, and have good skin elasticity.
-Patients should not have any open wounds on the treatment area or active skin infections.
+Patients should not have any open wounds in the treatment area or active skin infections.